Yao Ramesar: 2000s

-Ramesar was the featured filmmaker at Carifesta VII in St. Kitts & Nevis (2000).
+Ramesar was the featured filmmaker at Carifesta VII in Saint Kitts and Nevis (2000).
 Additionally, he filmed Trinidad and Tobago's cultural participation at Carifesta VIII in Suriname (2003) and chaired the Carifesta Film Committee in Trinidad and Tobago (2006).

 In 2001, Ramesar participated in the Big River International Artists' Workshop and Exhibition.
 The following year, he directed the filming of the musical Carnival Messiah in the United Kingdom.
 His work was featured in the first National Sculpture Exhibition and at the first Kairi Film Festival in Trinidad in 2003.

-In 2002 and 2003, Ramesar took part in many film festivals and workshops, such as: the inaugural and second editions of the Festival of African and Caribbean Film, in Barbados, where he delivered a public lecture and screened films, the Caribbean Input screening in Jamaica, the Zanzibar International Film Festival, the Cine Latino Film Festival, in San Francisco, the Sin Fronteras workshop, at the University of Wisconsin, Madison, where he conducted a week-long workshop on Caribbean film, and Swimming Against the Tides, Caribbean Culture in the Age of Globalization, at Bowdoin College, Maine, where he lectured and screened films.
+In 2002 and 2003, Ramesar took part in many film festivals and workshops, such as the inaugural and second editions of the Festival of African and Caribbean Film, in Barbados; the Caribbean Input screening in Jamaica; the Zanzibar International Film Festival; the Cine Latino Film Festival in San Francisco; the Sin Fronteras workshop at the University of Wisconsin, Madison, a week-long workshop on Caribbean film; and Swimming Against the Tides, Caribbean Culture in the Age of Globalization, at Bowdoin College, Maine.
 His work was also featured at the VideoBrasil Festival, São Paulo, in 2003.

-In 2006, Ramesar's fantasy drama SistaGod, which he directed, wrote, and produced, premiered at the Toronto International Film Festival and was subsequently screened at the Trinidad and Tobago Film Festival.
-The first chapter of a film trilogy tells the story of the coming of a Black female messiah (played by Evelyn Caesar Munroe) during a period known as the "Apocalypso".
-The movie integrated traditional Trinbagonian Carnival characters and a powerful female lead into its narrative, whilst dealing with westernization, spiritualism and culture.
+In 2006, Ramesar's fantasy drama SistaGod premiered at the Toronto International Film Festival and was subsequently screened at the Trinidad and Tobago Film Festival.
+The first chapter of a film trilogy, it tells the story of the coming of a Black female messiah (played by Evelyn Caesar Munroe) during a period known as the "Apocalypso".
+The movie integrated traditional Trinbagonian Carnival characters and a female lead into its narrative, whilst dealing with westernization, spiritualism and culture.
 Sistagod remains the sole Trinidad and Tobago feature film to gain official selection at a major international film festival.

 In 2007, Ramesar became the first filmmaker in residence at the University of the West Indies (UWI).
 Film theory had been introduced to the UWI Film Programme in 2006 by the co-designers of the Bachelor of Arts in Film, Dr. Jean Antoine-Dunne, who taught film theory and aesthetics, and Dr. Bruce Paddington.
 In 2009, Ramesar wrote, produced, and directed Her Second Coming.
-The second chapter of his SistaGod trilogy, the film centres on SistaGod (played in this movie by real-life albino actress/singer Crystal Felix) and her progeny battling for survival in a post-apocalyptic world devoid of human life.
+The second chapter of his SistaGod trilogy, the film centers on SistaGod (played by albino actress/singer Crystal Felix) and her progeny battling for survival in a post-apocalyptic world devoid of human life.
 The film made its world premiere at the Trinidad and Tobago Film Festival in the same year.

-In 2009, Ramesar co-founded the Caribbean Travelling Film School, which aims to incubate filmmaking talent throughout the Caribbean region.
+In 2009, Ramesar co-founded the Caribbean Travelling Film School, an organization designed to provide filmmaking training across the Caribbean region.
 This is, in part, a continuum of a blueprint he developed in the 1980s for the consolidation of a regional cinema, which would involve filmmakers travelling in Caribbean communities and fostering a citizens' cinema, which he termed "The Moving Image".